You are using an outdated browser. Please upgrade your browser to improve your experience.

 In addition, the report notes the following opportunities to support the transition and recovery by investing in the UK’s workforce, and in lower-carbon behaviours and innovation:

 In relation to hydrogen specifically, the report states that a clean hydrogen economy will be needed to service demands of industrial processes, vehicles, electricity and heating and that “by 2050, a new low-carbon industry is needed, with UK hydrogen production capacity of comparable size to the UK’s current fleet of gas-fired power stations.”
-The report recommends that the UK Government develops a co-ordinated strategy for clean hydrogen use across power, industry, transport, buildings, production and infrastructure, in 2021 with large scale hydrogen trials in the early 2020s.
+The CCC stated in a March 2023 report, ‘Delivering a reliable decarbonised power system’, that hydrogen infrastructure will be required regardless of whether it will be used to heat buildings.
+The CCC also emphasised the importance of hydrogen in the power sector, stating that it could provide “flexibility options to manage both deficits and surpluses in supply.”
+59

-The UK Government does not explicitly state whether it has a preference from a policy perspective for blue hydrogen or green hydrogen.
-In its Clean Growth Strategy and Leading on Clean Growth Report, reference is made throughout to “low carbon” hydrogen and development of CCUS is stated to play a key role in the supply of hydrogen.
-The recent Frontier Economics report on hydrogen business models also focuses on three technology groups:
+The UK Government has not explicitly adopted a preference from a policy perspective between blue hydrogen or green hydrogen.
+In its Hydrogen Strategy, reference is made throughout to “low carbon” hydrogen and development of CCUS is stated to play a key role in the supply of hydrogen.
+A Frontier Economics report on hydrogen business models60 also focuses on three technology groups:

-Whilst the UK Government does not view these technologies as being an exhaustive list of clean hydrogen technologies, the UK Government clearly sees both green and blue hydrogen being an important part of the UK’s future energy mix, with blue hydrogen potentially leading the way and kick-starting a future hydrogen economy.
+Whilst the UK Government does not view these technologies as being an exhaustive list of clean hydrogen technologies, the UK Government clearly sees both green and blue hydrogen being an important part of the UK’s future energy mix.
+This thinking is consistent with the approach taken in the UK Hydrogen Strategy (see Part 4 below).

-However, through the Hydrogen Supply Programme,56 the UK Government is funding initiatives for the supply of clean hydrogen and this includes a number of green hydrogen research and development projects (in particular, those associated with the development of offshore windfarm technologies).
+However, through the Hydrogen Supply Programme,60 the UK Government is funding initiatives for the supply of clean hydrogen and this includes a number of green hydrogen research and development projects (in particular, those associated with the development of offshore windfarm technologies).62

 In addition, a number of the papers produced within industry highlight that the UK can be viewed as being uniquely well placed for green hydrogen with its focus on renewable electricity (again particularly from offshore windfarms).